• Home

 Learn how to interpret brain MRIs.
 Even if you don't work in the speciality of dementia, this lecture will help all providers improve their skills in interpreting MR brain imaging.
 Sharon will guide you with tips and tricks to recognize as you cross sulci and move through different lobes.
 You will also learn to recognize common areas mentioned in radiology reports and improve your skills to recognize various deep brain structures.

-Delivered Live on July 14, 2021 [FREE Lecture or 2 CMEs]
+Delivered Live on July 14, 2021 FREE Lecture

 Lecturer: Sharon Best, PA-C, MHS